 Why Your Android Battery is Draining and How to Fix It

-If your phone battery suddenly drops to critical ranges for no clear reason, and you haven’t been using your Android more than usual, this syncing problem may be the culprit.
+If your phone battery suddenly drops to critical ranges for no clear reason, and you haven’t been using your Android more than usual, the syncing problem described above may be the culprit.
 Google applications are the most common source of the problem, but other apps can cause this too.
-Turning your phone off and back on should reset the app and get it “unstuck.”
+Turning your phone off and then on again should reset the app and get it “unstuck.”

 Another common problem is with app updates.
 It’s possible that an app that worked just fine before starts draining your battery after an update.
 Unfortunately, there’s little to do about this until the developer fixes the bug.

-Step one is to lower your Brightness Settings.
+To conserve battery, you may need to lower your Brightness Settings.
 Leaving your phone on a dimmer setting will certainly help save the battery.
 You can also take it a step further by adjusting the adaptive display settings.
 Android phones have an auto-brightness feature that adapts to the ambient light in a room or place.
-It takes energy for your phone to be constantly on the lookout for changes in light, and it can waste battery power making automatic adjustments to the brightness settings (that may or may not be obvious to you, the user).
+It takes energy for your phone to be constantly on the lookout for changes in light, and it can waste battery power by making automatic adjustments to the brightness settings (which may or may not be obvious to you, the user).

 Speaking of adjusting brightness, many apps offer a Dark Mode, and switching to it can be easier on your eyes and save your battery.
 There’s also research that shows dark modes are less disruptive to circadian rhythms, if you’re the type to look at your phone right before bed.
 “Dark Mode” means that instead of dark text on a light screen, you get light text on a dark screen.
 For this setting, you’ll need to go into your individual apps and adjust the settings to enable Dark Mode.
 Popular apps like Amazon Kindle Reader, Facebook and Facebook Messenger, and Gmail all offer dark mode settings.
 Dark mode works best as a battery saver for Android phones with OLED display.